-The Accountable Person is legally responsible for a range of key statutory obligations under the Building Safety Bill.
-Within SMBC, the Director of Economy and Infrastructure is the named appointed Accountable Person.
+Under the Building Safety Act the accountable body overall will be SMBC, with a named person as the Director of Economy and Infrastructure fulfilling the role requirements of Principal Accountable Person on behalf of SMBC.
 They will ensure that they:

-- Carry out their responsibilities as defined within the Building Safety Bill. - Have in place suitable and sufficient systems for monitoring building safety. compliance relating to the social housing stock that SMBC is responsible for. - Ensure obligations are met for overall tenant safety under the Regulator of Social Housing's consumer standards. - Take appropriate action where any standards are not met that may affect the safety of tenants. - Ensure robust performance monitoring is undertaken through the Quarterly Monitoring Board between SMBC and SCH.
+- Carry out their responsibilities as defined within the Building Safety Act. - Have in place suitable and sufficient systems for monitoring building safety. compliance relating to the social housing stock that SMBC is responsible for. - Chair and lead the Council's Building Safety Assurance Board with designated Officers from SMBC and SCH. - Ensure obligations are met for overall tenant safety under the Regulator of Social Housing's consumer standards. - Take appropriate action where any standards are not met that may affect the safety of tenants. - Ensure robust performance monitoring is undertaken through the Building Safety Assurance Board and Quarterly Monitoring Board between SMBC and SCH.